-Modules Wind Turbines Batteries EPC Services Steel Executed 7.3 GW framework Strong relationship with GE and Executed supply agreements Executed framework agreement Use union labor for all of our deal with First Solar, securing with Tesla for over 17.7 GW of Vestas, built on co-leadership of the with a domestic steel mill that California projects and prefer to gives us priority access to domestic manufactured turbines.
+Wind Turbines Modules Batteries EPC Services Steel Executed 7.3 GW framework Strong relationship with GE and Executed supply agreements Executed framework agreement Use union labor for all of our deal with First Solar, securing with Tesla for over 17.7 GW of Vestas, built on co-leadership of the with a domestic steel mill that California projects and prefer to domestically manufactured modules domestically manufactured battery American Clean Power trade group, use union labor for other projects, secures us access to domestically for our entire portfolio of projects. gives us priority access to domestic energy storage systems. produced steel piles for our entire where available. manufactured turbines. portfolio of projects.